skwcrd/flutter_nfc/README.md

 # Flutter NFC

-The flutter plugin for support using NFC features on Android and iOS.
+This is flutter plugin for accessing the NFC features on Android and iOS.

 ## Getting Started